-- A. Under the Group's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the legal reserve equals the paid-in capital.
-After setting aside or reversing a special reserve as required by the Group's operating needs and relevant laws, the appropriation of the remaining earnings, along with the beginning unappropriated earnings are the accumulated distributable earnings for shareholders, and after retaining certain earnings, shall be proposed by the Board of Directors and resolved by the shareholders. - B. The Group's dividend distribution policy aligns with the current and the future development plan by taking into account of factors such as investment environment, capital needs, domestic and overseas competition, along with the consideration of shareholders' interest.
-Earnings shall be distributed as stock dividends and cash dividends, and cash dividends shall account for at least 1% of the total dividends distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve until the legal reserve equals the paid-in capital.
+After setting aside or reversing a special reserve as required by the Company's operating needs and relevant laws, the appropriation of the remaining earnings, along with the beginning unappropriated earnings are the accumulated distributable earnings for shareholders, and after retaining certain earnings, shall be proposed by the Board of Directors and resolved by the shareholders. - B. The Company's dividend distribution policy aligns with the current and the future development plan by taking into account of factors such as investment environment, capital needs, domestic and overseas competition, along with the consideration of shareholders' interest.
+Each year, no less than 10% of the distributable earnings shall be set aside as shareholder dividends, which may be distributed in the form of cash dividends or stock dividends, with cash dividends not less than 20% of the total amount of distributed dividends.
+However, if the distributable earnings are less than 10% of the paid-in capital or the net profit after tax for the year is less than 2% of the paid-in capital, it may be proposed not to distribute.
+If a company has no surplus, it may not distribute dividends or bonuses.
+However, based on the company's financial, business and operating conditions, it may distribute all or part of its statutory surplus reserves and capital reserves in accordance with laws or regulations or the provisions of the competent authority. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital.

 - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. For the year ended December 31, 2022, the shareholders of the Company resolved to offset deficits by capital surplus amounting to \$10,403. - F. The appropriation of 2022 earnings as resolved by the shareholders on June 8, 2023 is as follows:
+When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings. - E. The appropriations of 2023 and 2022 earnings as resolved by the shareholders on June 4,2024 and June 8, 2023 are as follows:

-2022
+2023 2022

-Dividends per share
+Dividends per share Dividends per share

-Amount (in dollars)
+A mount (in dollars) Amount (in dollars)

-Legal reserve appropriated \$ 8,719
+Legal reserve \$ 25,785 \$ 8,719

-Cash dividends 37,500 0.50
+Cash dividends 86,000 1.147 37,500 0.50

-G. The appropriation of 2023 earnings as resolved by the Board of Directors on March 13, 2024 is as follows:
+F. The appropriations of 2024 earnings as resolved by the Board of Directors on March 12, 2025 are as follows: